lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 #### method obj ()

-Returns an Inline::Lua::TableObj instance for the table; see directly below.
+Returns an Inline::Lua::WrapperObj instance for the object; see directly below.

-### Inline::Lua::TableObj
+### Inline::Lua::WrapperObj

-To ease method name conflicts, this class exposes a table as a Perl object, but it does not inherit or compose anything besides Any and Mu.
+To ease method name conflicts, this class exposes a Lua object as a Perl object, but it does not inherit or compose anything besides Any and Mu.
 Fallback-based dispatch works as previously described, just with fewer attributes and methods to get in the way.
-A ::TableObj can be passed back to Lua just as if the associated ::Table object had been passed.
+A ::WrapperObj can be passed back to Lua just as if the associated ::Object had been passed.

-#### has $.inline-lua-table
+#### has $.inline-lua-object

-The actual ::Table object for this ::TableObj instance, and the only non-default name to conflict with Lua table keys (thus the slightly-awkward identifier).
+The actual ::Object for this ::WrapperObj instance, and the only non-default name to conflict with Lua attributes and methods (thus the slightly-awkward identifier).

 ### Inline::Lua::Userdata